 Growing into adulthood presents unique challenges.
 Peer pressure, under-achievement, substance abuse, depression, behavioral problems and sexuality are common concerns.
 Our staff is experienced and sensitive to the dilemmas faced by adolescents and their families.
 We work collaboratively with individual adolescents and with their families to develop better communication, functional family structures and reality-based solutions to their problems.

 Our staff is prepared to assist individuals who present with a wide range of concerns.
 These include anxiety, depression, stress, relational transitions and grief.
-Our approach is client specific in that we work with each individual to clarify his or her goals and then to identify and modify those patterns of thinking and relating which get in the way of achieving those goals.
-We also help individuals build confidence and self-esteem through making and taking responsibility for their decisions.
+Our approach is client specific in that we work with each individual to clarify his or her goals.
+We then identify and modify those patterns of thinking and relating which get in the way of achieving those goals.
+We help individuals build confidence and self-esteem through making and taking responsibility for their decisions.

 Relationships are complex, dynamic and often stressful.
 As individuals and circumstances change, continuing to grow together represents a significant challenge.
-APS therapists are experienced in helping couples develop authentic and constructive ways of relating which enable them to reach meaningful and pragmatic solutions to their concerns.
-They are also skilled in assisting couples to disengage, when this is their decision, in ways which are respectful and protective of family well-being.
+At APS, our therapists are experienced in helping couples develop authentic and constructive ways of relating which enable them to reach meaningful and realistic solutions to their concerns.
+We are also skilled in assisting couples to disengage, when this is their decision, in ways which are respectful and protective of family well-being.
 Our marriage and family therapists (MFTs) are highly-trained mental health professionals who bring a family-oriented perspective to health care.

 It is through positive family experiences and interactions that children are most likely to acquire the internal structure and self-esteem that enables them to lead constructive and meaningful lives.
 We are committed to working actively with families to improve and facilitate communication and understanding.
 The challenges parents face are huge and often emotionally draining, particularly at a time when they are themselves facing so many competing demands and when the risks for their children are great.
 We are also, therefore, committed to helping parents reach agreement on how to best intervene with and relate to their children and adolescents.